 - Avoidance of certain foods which Jews have traditionally avoided, i.e. pork and shellfish (lobster, crab, oysters, clams, mussels, scallops, etc.), and therefore a reminder of the struggle of past generations to remain Jews;

-Adopted by the Board of Directors October 2013
+Kashrut policy adopted by the Board of Directors October 2013.